likeprix/prixjs/README.md

 ## Start a new project

-To start a PrixJS project you can use 2 methods:<br />
+To start your new PrixJS project you can use 2 methods:<br />

 Recommended (with a template)